binomialhq/poly/doc/SPECIFICATION.md

 already exists in the Primitive Space (e.g the declaration is repeated), the engine must fail with an error.

-Primitives are not declared on every file, but on a standard declaration space that is included implicitly by the engine.
+Primitives are not declared in every file, but in a standard declaration space that is included implicitly by the engine.
 How that space is declared is up to the implementation, and interpreters may decide to have a file physically allocated on persistent memory, but are not required to do so.
 However, whatever